Senator Tartaglione Speaks Out Against Harmful Republican Federal Budget Bill

 ###

-Philadelphia, February 24, 2025 – State Senator Christine Tartaglione (D-Philadelphia) is proud to announce over $1.25 million in Multimodal Transportation Fund grants for critical streetscape and transportation improvements in the Second Senatorial District.
+Philadelphia, Febrero 24, 2025 – State Senator Christine Tartaglione (D-Philadelphia) is proud to announce over $1.25 million in Multimodal Transportation Fund grants for critical streetscape and transportation improvements in the Second Senatorial District.
 These grants will enhance safety, accessibility, and infrastructure in the community.

 The City of Philadelphia has been awarded $250,000 to support the Castor Avenue Safety and Streetscape Project, addressing major safety concerns along a 1.7-mile stretch of Castor Avenue from Oxford Circle to Cottman Avenue.
 This corridor, part of the city’s High Injury Network, has been identified as a high-risk area due to frequent crashes, red-light violations, and pedestrian-involved accidents.
 The project will implement a road diet, reducing four lanes to two with a raised center median and left-turn lanes, along with pedestrian safety upgrades like curb extensions, SEPTA boarding islands, and parking-protected bike lanes.